Neptilo/clemanglaise/programming_style.rst

 * Name class names and their corresponding files using Camel Case.
 (This is not QtCreator's default!)
 * Name attributes, methods, signals and slots using underscore style.
-* In both source and header files, sort attributes and sort methods by identifier name.
 * In include lists, put in order includes of:

   * the source's header